Engineering Notes by Oriental Motor

 Brushed Motors

-The brushes and commutator inside a brushed motor mechanically commutate the motor windings and it continues rotation as long as its power supply is connected.
-Brushed motors are easy to control, but require periodic maintenance and replacement of brushes, and therefore have an estimated lifespan of 1000~1500 hours (more or less due to operating conditions).
-While they're considered more efficient than AC motors, they suffer losses in efficiency due to initial resistance in the winding, brush friction, and eddy-current losses.
+The brushes and commutator inside a brushed motor mechanically commutate the motor windings as it runs, and it continues rotation as long as its power supply is connected.
+Brushed motors are easy to control (by varying the voltage for speed and torque), but the brushes require periodic maintenance and replacement and therefore have an estimated lifespan of 1,000~1,500 hours (more or less due to operating conditions).
+While they're considered more efficient than AC motors, they suffer losses in efficiency compared to brushless motors due to resistance in the winding, brush friction, and eddy-current losses.

 Brushed motors are offered in multiple types: permanent magnet brush type, shunt-wound type, series-wound type, and compound-wound type.
-A typical application for a brushed motor include RC cars and windshield wipers.
+A typical application for a brushed motor includes RC cars and windshield wipers.

 Since Oriental Motor doesn't manufacture brushed motors, we offer limited information on brushed motors.